Neonatal Medicine (MSc)

 What skills will I practise and develop?

 By fully engaging in this course, you will have the opportunity to develop a wealth of skills and abilities you can apply to any professional setting.
 In addition to greater conceptual understanding of current knowledge, issues and methods, you will have the opportunity to practise and develop abilities in critical analysis, in the application of evidence based medicine and in dealing with complex issues systematically and creatively.
 Your studies should also help you develop your problem-solving and decision-making abilities by enabling you to utilise evidence effectively and communicate important concepts to colleagues and others.
-Through the research project you will have the opportunity to develop and enhance skills in aspects such as literature review, critical evaluation, research design, research methodologies, data collection, data analysis and research principles.
+Through the dissertation you will have the opportunity to develop and enhance skills in such as literature review, critical evaluation, research design, research methodologies, data collection, data analysis and research principles.

 In addition to the outcomes from the pre-requisite Postgraduate Diploma in Neonatal Medicine, by fully engaging in this course, you should be able to: